dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

  - 3, a parent (and root hash), we do have hash
  - root signature (of hash 3) will be sent with request

-Our `Request` should include the digest bits:
+Our `Request` should have the following `nodes` bitfield (`0b1011` encoded in the least-significant bits of a `uint64`):

 ```
+1011
-101(1) <-- indicates that the most-significant bit is a parent, not an uncle
+│││└── indicates that the most-significant bit is a parent, not an uncle
-10(1)1 <-- do not send hash for the first uncle, 4
+││└─── do not send hash for the first uncle, 4
-1(0)11 <-- do send hash for the next uncle, 1
+│└──── do send hash for the next uncle, 1
-(1)000 <-- do not send hash for next parent, 3
+└───── do not send hash for next parent, 3
 ```

-This digest (bit vector `1011`) is transmitted in a `uint64`, in the least-significant bits.
-The receiving peer can calculate (from the index number) exactly how many bits are expected and extract the bitfield.
+Using the `index` field of the `Request` message, the receiving peer can calculate the number of packed bits and extract the bitfield.
 The "most-significant bit" referenced above is of just the fixed-size bitfield, not the `uint64` as a whole.

 From this, the remote peer will know to only send one hash (for block 1) for us to verify block 6.
 Note that we (the receiver) can calculate the hash for block 6 ourselves when we receive it.

 As a special case, the bit vector `1` (only contains a single one) means that the sender should not send any hashes at all.

 These digests are very compact in size.
 Only `(log2(number-of-blocks) + 2) / 8` bytes are needed in the worst case.
 For example if you are sharing one trillion blocks of data the digest would be `(log2(1000000000000) + 2) / 8 ~= 6` bytes long (which fits in a single `uint64`).
+This scheme works for Hypercores with up to `2^62 = 4,611,686,018,427,387,904` blocks.

 # Examples